apioo/fusio-tools-vscode/README.md

 ## Completion

-Besides the commands this extension registers an auto completeion provider which tries to provide some useful suggestions for action development.
+Besides the commands this extension registers an auto completion provider which tries to provide some useful suggestions for action development.